Stackpole – St James and St Elidyr’s Church

 Current state

-Currently, the church has a nave heavily rebuilt in the early modern period, and a 19th-century sacristy is located at the northern wall of the chancel.
-Also, the chapel on the south side (Lort Chapel) is an early modern addition.
-Inside the porch, tower and in the transepts, there are the original vaults from the fourteenth century.
-A small piscina from the fourteenth century in the southern arm of the transept and the hagioscope (viewing hole) in the chancel arch are also preserved.
-All windows and arches in the chancel and transept were modernized in the early modern period, as was the entrance portal to the nave.
+The church currently has a nave that was heavily rebuilt in the early modern period, and a 19th-century sacristy is located by the northern wall of the chancel.
+The chapel on the south side (Lort Chapel) is also a secondary addition, probably added in the 16th or 17th century.
+Inside the porch, tower and transept, there are preserved vaults from the 14th and 15th centuries, a small piscina from the 14th century in the southern transept and hagioscopes at the chancel arch.
+All the windows and arcades of the nave, chancel and transept were modernized in the 19th century, as was the entrance portal to the nave.
+The most valuable preserved element seems to be the tower from the early 15th century, distinguished by its very unusual location, original windows and parapet.

 show this monument on map